ibm-cloud-docs/event-notifications/en-push-firefox.md

 * Select a `Region` from the list of supported regions and select a `pricing plan`.
 * Provide a `Service name`.
 * Select a `resource group`.
+* Accept the licensing agreements and terms by clicking the checkbox.
 * Click `Create`.

 ## Add a generic API source